-We estimate that the net proceeds from this offering will be approximately \$54.6 million, or approximately \$63 million if the underwriters exercise their over-allotment option in full, at an assumed initial public offering price of \$12.00 per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$54.2 million, or approximately \$62.6 million if the underwriters exercise their over-allotment option in full, based on an initial public offering price of \$11.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering to fund our planned clinical development of BXCL501 through Phase 2 clinical development and potentially commence one registration trial, to fund our planned clinical development of BXCL701 through Phase 2 clinical development, to make certain payments to BioXcel, and for general corporate purposes and working capital.
 We may also use a portion of the net proceeds to in-license, acquire or invest in complementary businesses or products, however, we have no current commitments or obligations to do so.
 See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.